yongzx/GSoC-2019-FrameNet/Documentation - Expanding FrameNet with NewsScape and Embedding.md

 ### 1. Generate BERT embeddings for Lexical Units

 Lexical units are the combination of lemmas and their part-of-speech tags.
-For example, “run.v”, “long.v”, “long.adj”, etc. They are words that evoke a semantic frame (i.e., a description of a type of event, relation, or entity and the participants in it.) from FrameNet 1.7.
+For example, "run.v", "long.v", "long.adj", etc. They are words that evoke a semantic frame (i.e., a description of a type of event, relation, or entity and the participants in it.) from FrameNet 1.7.

 The BERT embedding of a lexical unit is obtained by averaging the BERT embeddings of the lexical unit appearing in the annotated sentences in FrameNet.
-If there’s no actual text in FrameNet that features the lexical unit, which means that there’s no sentence examples of the lexical unit, its embedding will be a zero tensor.
+If there are no sentence examples of the lexical unit, the embedding of the lexical unit will be a zero tensor.

 ### 2. Assigning New Lexical Units to Corresponding Frames